rehierl/node-tree-outliner/2-1-extensions/0-0-extensions.md

 the only option left that can be used to define any extension.
 Consequently, extensions can only represent instructions to close presequent sections.

 Note that already closed sections are no longer relevant.
-That is, because sections can not be reopened, and because of that, no further nodes and/or subsections can be associated with closed sections.
+That is because sections can not be reopened, and because of that, no further nodes and/or subsections can be associated with closed sections.
 Likewise, subsequent nodes and sections must be ignored.
 Which is, because these are not even guaranteed